kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 You should NEVER close the window of Command Line Interface without stopping the docker process by CTLR + C.

 If you forced to close the window, then IP Port #80 and #3090 might be left *USED* status.
 In that case you would fail to start a new process of Flaskr again.
 When it occurred, you need to stop & restart your PC/OS to release the ports.

+### Initializing Database in the web app

+The Flaskr has a backend database where credentials and blog posts are stored.
+After you repeated running tests several times you will find many blog posts are stored, and you would feel like to clean the database out.

+Just type CTRL + C to stop the docker process and restart it.
+The start-up script will automatically initialize the Flaskr's internal database and make it empty.

 ### How I used Docker